stevewarsa/Knowledgebase/README.md

 From Intellij, right click on project and select Maven -> Reimport

+##### How to set an exception breakpoint:

+Press Ctrl+Shift+F8 or select Run | View Breakpoints from the main menu.

+In the Breakpoints dialog, press Alt+Insert or click the Add button, and select Java Exception Breakpoint or JavaScript Exception Breakpoint.

+In the Enter Exception Class dialog, specify an exception class from the library or from your project.

 ### VS Code Shortcuts
 1. List Methods/Fields - Ctl + Shift + o (then start typing the method or field you want to find)
 2. Go to definition - F12